trendiamo/core/README.md

 This is the monorepo holding the codebase for Trendiamo.

-- **plugiamo** is a preact project which is an installable plugin on third-party websites.
+- **backend** is a rails project, which contains the api.trendiamo.com rails backend.
 - **console-frontend** is a create-react-app project, which contains the console.trendiamo.com frontend.
-- **backend** is a rails project, which contains the api.trendiamo.com rails backend.
+- **infra** is a collection of documents about the Trendiamo infrastructure.
 - **landing-pages** contains the trendiamo.com, frekkls.com, demo.frekkls.com and other webpages.
-- **trendiamo-outlet** is a Shopify project, which contains the collective.trendiamo.com store.
+- **plugiamo** is a preact project which is an installable plugin on third-party websites.
-- **infra** is a collection of documents about the Trendiamo infrastructure.
+- **plugin-base** is a (p)react project which contains common code between plugiamo and the plugin preview used in **console-frontend**.

 More info in the `README.md` of each project.